ietf-wg-pce/draft-ietf-pce-operational/draft-ietf-pce-operational.md

 PCEP Association is a group of zero or more LSPs.

 The PCE ASSO DB is populated by PCRpt messages and/or via configuration on the PCE itself.
 An Association is identified by the Association Parameters.
-The Association parameters contain many fields, so for convenience we will group all the fields into a single value.
-We will use ASSO_PARAM=A, ASSO_PARAM=B, to refer to different PCEP Associations: A and B, respectively.
+As the Association Parameters contain many fields, all fields are grouped into a single value for convenience.
+The notation ASSO_PARAM=A and ASSO_PARAM=B is used to refer to different PCEP Associations: A and B, respectively.

 ## LSPs in same Association

-Below, we give an example to illustrate how LSPs join the same Association.
+The following example illustrates how LSPs join the same Association.

 PCC creates the first LSP.
 PCC sends PCRpt(R-FLAG=0, PLSP-ID=100, LSP-ID=1, ASSO_PARAM=A, ASSO_R_FLAG=0).